aapeliv/persephone-docker/readme.md

 ### installing a newer docker-compose

-If you are on Linux and have an out of date docker-compose we suggest installing it as a user package suing pip.
+If you are on Linux and have an out of date docker-compose we suggest installing it as a user package using pip.

 First create a virtualenvironment: